Showdown Over LGBTQ Employment Rights Hits Supreme Court

 Two weeks after giving the letter to her boss, Stephens was fired.

-Stephens and Bostock both took their former employers to court, charging that their dismissals were based on sex and thus violated Title VII of the 1964 Civil Rights Act, which bars discrimination "because of sex," or "on the basis of sex."
+Stephens and Bostock both took their former employers to court, charging that their dismissals were based on sex and thus violated Title VII of the 1964 Civil Rights Act.

-The owner of Harris Funeral Homes, Tom Rost, explained in a videotaped interview with his lawyers why he fired Stephens, saying that he was concerned about how the families of the deceased would react to Stephens who was, in Rost's words, "the face of the Harris Funeral Home."
+The owner of Harris Funeral Homes, Tom Rost, explained in a videotaped interview with his lawyers that he was concerned about how the families of the deceased would react to Stephens who was, in Rost's words, "the face of the Harris Funeral Home."

 Neither Clayton County officials nor their lawyers would comment about Bostock's firing.

-A "common sense argument"
+A "common-sense argument"

-But in their briefs the lawyers in both cases argue that Title VII of the 1964 Civil Rights Act does not apply to sexual orientation or gender status at all.
-"Everyone understood in 1964 [when the Civil Rights Act passed] that sex meant biological sex," says John Bursch who is arguing on behalf of Harris Funeral Homes in the Supreme Court.
-That means that neither women nor men can be treated unequally in the work place, he says, but that "just does not translate into other categories" such as sexual orientation or gender identity.
+But in their briefs, the lawyers in both cases argue that Title VII of the 1964 Civil Rights Act does not apply to sexual orientation or gender status at all.
+"Everyone understood in 1964 [when the Civil Rights Act passed] that sex meant biological sex," says John Bursch who argued on behalf of Harris Funeral Homes in the Supreme Court.
+That means that neither women nor men can be treated unequally in the work-place, he says, but that "just does not translate into other categories" such as sexual orientation or gender identity.

 Supporting that argument are 15 states, including Texas, and its solicitor general, Kyle Hawkins.
-The "common sense" argument, he asserts, is that "sex is not the same as sexual orientation and not the same as gender identity."
+The "common-sense" argument, he asserts, is that "sex is not the same as sexual orientation and not the same as gender identity."

-But lawyers representing the fired workers counter that the Supreme Court over the last half century has interpreted the law far more broadly than that.
+But lawyers representing the fired workers counter that the Supreme Court over the last half-century has interpreted the law far more broadly than that.
 They note that the justices have applied the anti-discrimination statute to a variety of situations that Congress wasn't thinking about in 1964.

 For example, "in 1964 you wouldn't find a single dictionary that defined the term 'sexual harassment' and yet the Supreme Court has held that Title VII [of the 1964 Civil Rights Act] prohibits sexual harassment of women" and "also sexual harassment of men," observes Stanford Law Professor Pamela Karlan.